 Integrate using payment pages

-Accept payments using customizable payment page prepared by Unzer.
+Accept payments using a customizable payment page prepared by Unzer.

 Payment Page v1 will be deprecated soon.

-- If you have an existing integration, go the Migration guide for more details.
+- If you have an existing integration, go to the Migration guide for more details.

-Payment page is a ready-made webpage that allows you to offer your customers a variety of payment methods without implementing each one of them separately.
+The payment page is a ready-made webpage that allows you to offer your customers a variety of payment methods without implementing each one separately.
 This makes it one of the quickest ways to integrate.

-With a payment page, the data of your customer is secure and forms are carefully designed and optimized, displayed correctly in all major browsers.
+With a payment page, your customers’ data is secure and forms are carefully designed and optimized, displaying correctly in all major browsers.
 You don’t need to update your code when there’s a new browser version—Unzer takes care of that.

-The payment page is customizable, enabling you to add your own branding, matching corporate style, or personal preferences.
+The payment page is customizable, enabling you to add your own branding to match your corporate style or personal preferences.

 Comparison of Embedded and Hosted Payment Page

-The following table compare the EPP and HPP:
+The following table compares the EPP and HPP:

 Feature | Embedded Payment Page (EPP) | Hosted Payment Page (HPP) | LinkPay |